-Alpesh Chauhan is the newly appointed Principal Guest Conductor of the Düsseldorfer Symphoniker from the 21/22 season.
-He is also Associate Conductor of the BBC Scottish Symphony Orchestra and Music Director of Birmingham Opera Company.
-His most recent collaboration with Birmingham Opera Company and the CBSO at Symphony Hall in Wagner’s Rheingold (sung in English) was received to critical acclaim: “…The City of Birmingham Symphony Orchestra’s sound [was] controlled with an absolutely sure hand by the company’s Music Director Alpesh Chauhan – who was superb throughout.”
+British conductor Alpesh Chauhan is Principal Guest Conductor of the Düsseldorfer Symphoniker, Associate Conductor of the BBC Scottish Symphony Orchestra and Music Director of Birmingham Opera Company.
+His most recent collaboration with the latter, Wagner’s RhineGold, was received to critical acclaim: “…The City of Birmingham Symphony Orchestra’s sound [was] controlled with an absolutely sure hand by the company’s Music Director Alpesh Chauhan – who was superb throughout.”
 The Telegraph *****

 A keen advocate of music education for young people, Alpesh is a patron of Awards for Young Musicians, a UK charity supporting talented young people from disadvantaged backgrounds on their musical journeys.
 He has also worked with ensembles such as the National Youth Orchestra of Scotland and the symphony orchestras of the Royal Conservatoire of Scotland and the Royal Northern College of Music.
-He was the conductor of the second BBC Ten Pieces film which brought the world of classical music into secondary schools across the country and received a distinguished BAFTA award.
-Alpesh has also written on the vital importance and necessity of exposing young children to music in Music Teacher magazine.
+He was the conductor of the 2015 BBC Ten Pieces film which brought the world of classical music into secondary schools across the UK and received a distinguished BAFTA award.

 Alpesh was honoured to receive an OBE in HRH The Queen’s New Year’s Honours in January 2022 for Services to the Arts.